 Crime Insurance provides coverage to an insured business for many types of criminal activity that can deprive its business of assets.
 Third party coverage can also be included to protect an insured business from criminal activity committed to third parties by its employees.
 A superior policy will contain the following:

-legal responsibility of a fiduciary to safeguard assets of beneficiaries.
+It is the legal responsibility of a fiduciary to safeguard assets of beneficiaries.
 A fiduciary is required to manage investments held in trust in the best interest of beneficiaries.
 Fiduciary liability insurance covers breaches of fiduciary duty such as misleading statements, errors and omissions.
 Companies offering 401k’s and pensions plans have increasingly been held liable in courts when their fund managers have made errors and omissions or have been selected by the company without proper due diligence.